Laimonas-Mikalauskas/Python-and-SQL-projects-portfolio/README.md

 - Formatted console output to display SQL query results
 - Control flow (while, for loops to execute program repeatedly)
 - Backend logic by implementing Flask routing, templates rendering
 - HTTP methods such as GET, POST that lets client to retrieve data from server and send it to the server to proceed the info
 - Simple webpage layout developed with HTML
-- Responsive design-based UI created with CSS
+- Responsive design-based task management app UI created with CSS

 2.3 Project structure